wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_personalized_content.rst

 .. figure:: ../_static/images/dual_streamfield.png
    :alt: You can even create multiple variations of the same block!

-Once saved, the page will selectively show streamfield blocks based on the visitor's segment.
+Once saved, the page will selectively show StreamField blocks based on the visitor's segment.